IAM629/wordle/README.md

 The words list is downloaded from: https://github.com/darkermango/5-Letter-words

+User can add/remove word from 5-letter_words.txt to config the word list

 How to run the app:
 1. Install python on your machine.
 2. Install flask, requests and required moudules by "pip install 'moudule_name'"